Darlaa's Story

 general.
 Without knowing this, I took one deep breath, exhaled, and pitched a strike.
 The

-hitting me square in the shin.
-Immediately, my leg began to swell and immense pain surged
+me square in the shin.
+Immediately, my leg began to swell and immense pain surged through

-through my leg to the point where I could barely walk.
-With this pain and turmoil emerged
+my leg to the point where I could barely walk.
+With this pain and turmoil emerged my purple,

-my purple, yellow, black, and blue monster, who was multi-colored and as cold as ice due to
+yellow, black, and blue monster, who was multi-colored and as cold as ice due to his ability

-his ability to change the color of my leg and to make it several degrees cooler than my
+to change the color of my leg and to make it several degrees cooler than my surroundings.
+To

 The regular season was over and now emerged all-star season.
 I had been chosen to pitch,